rogshih/getdata-016-project/CodeBook.md

 ## The following code book is for the data set submitted for "Getting and Cleaning Data" course project.

 Date: 12/20/2014

 The submitted dataset contains a independent tidy data set with the average of each measured variable (79) for each activity (6) and each subject (30).
 The data is in "long format", which results in 14,220 rows.

 Field label: subject.id

-  Variable: ID reference for Subject of measurement Variable location: Column 1
+Variable: ID reference for Subject of measurement

+Variable location: Column 1

 Variable type: integer

 Allowable values:
 - 1~30

-Field label: activity.name-
+Field label: activity.name

-Variable: Activity name measured by the Subject Variable location: Column 2
+Variable: Activity name measured by the Subject

+Variable location: Column 2

 Variable type: Factor w/ 6 levels

 Allowable values:
 - WALKING
 - WALKING_UPSTAIRS